 Returning home, I need to avoid contact with pregnant women and very small children so if you or anyone you know meets those criteria, keep them away from me until after October 30th.
 Various other restrictions apply such as not sleeping in the same bed as my wife and double flushing the toilet but, once we reach October 30th, all restrictions are off.
 If you are interested there are details of the treatment and recovery period here.
 Unfortunately, I will not glow in the visible spectrum...

 Now, some of you have asked about the lesion that was seen on my right lung and appeared to be growing faster than one would expect for a carcinoid tumor.
 We had planned on performing a biopsy (wasn't really looking forward to a big needle going into my chest) but several radiologists looked at the scans and were puzzled.
-The shape, position, and other characteristics of the tumor made them think that this was not a tumor but, rather it is round atelectasis.
+The shape, position, and other characteristics of the tumor made them think that this was not a tumor but, rather it is a round atelectasis.

 I have never heard of this before but this is a collapsed, folded area of the lungs and occasionally occurs after being irritated from surgeries.
 If this is the case, then we should see stable behavior on upcoming CT scans rather than the growth we would see if it were a tumor.
 If it does grow, we will probably need to biopsy at that time but, for now, we will just wait and monitor.